 Use an old plastic milk jug and make lots of small holes in the lid with a large needle.

 Make a soap slurry by using a potato peeler to flake off the soap into some very hot water, or just hold the bar in your hand.

 Long enough to tie around your felt bundle.

 It's easier if your project will fit on the table all at once, however if not, treat your work like a ‘scroll’ – rolling up the part you have finished and then working on the other unfinished part.
 Please make sure your work surface is ergonomic for your body.
 Your table should be high enough so that your elbow and forearms are at a 90 degree angle when you roll.

-You can find old glass washboards at antique shops or use the bubble wrap used for pool covers (50 x 50cm).
+You can find old glass washboards at antique shops or a plastic painter's tray at a hardware or paint store.
 As a last resort use the drain board by your kitchen sink.

 Electric household tumble dryer

 Your own dryer should be fine as long as it is not mounted upside down on the wall (in which case the electrics are at the bottom and it’s not a good idea to use it this way).
 A small second-hand dryer can be purchased at any cash converter store for very little.
 We will only use the ‘cool’ cycle.
 It is not the heat of the dryer that does the hardening - it’s the ‘thumping’ or dropping action that takes the place of rolling your felt.